2023 Best Value Allied Health Professions Bachelor's Degree Schools in the New England Region

 Full Allied Health Professions at Endicott College Report

-Vermont Technical College ranked #10 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in the New England Region list.
+Vermont Technical College did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
+It came in at #10 on the list.
 Located in the rural area of Randolph, Vermont Tech is a public school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Vermont Tech are $29,498 a year.